epam/EPAM-AI-RUN-Marketplace/guide/datasources/README.md

 4. Click **Add** to create the data source

 > **Important note**: For Google Docs integration, you'll need to share the document with the platform's service account to enable indexing.

+### AWS Knowledge Base Integration

+To connect an AWS Knowledge Base:

+1. Ensure you have an AWS integration configured in your project
+2. Create AWS Knowledge Bases by [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html)
+3. Install Knowledge Bases in  EPAM AI/Run™ for AWS

+AWS Knowledge Bases allow you to leverage data you've already indexed within AWS Bedrock, providing a seamless way to utilize your existing AWS data infrastructure with EPAM AI/Run™ for AWS assistants.

 ### Managing Data Sources